 Introduction

-With the exception of sodium (Na+), the base cations Calcium (Ca2+), Magnesium (Mg2+), and Potassium (K+) all serve important functions as macronutrients for plants, including enzyme regulation (Ca2+, Mg2+, K+), chlorophyll production (Mg2+), and cell organelle formation (Ca2+) (Barnes et al., 1998).
-Concentration of base cations is directly related to soil acidity, and this relationship is best described with percent base saturation, the percentage of cation exchange capacity (CEC) that consists of the base cations as opposed to the acid cations Aluminum (Al3+) and Hydrogen (H+).
+With the exception of sodium (Na+), the base cations calcium (Ca2+), magnesium (Mg2+), and potassium (K+) all serve important functions as macronutrients for plants, including enzyme regulation (Ca2+, Mg2+, K+), chlorophyll production (Mg2+), and cell organelle formation (Ca2+) (Barnes et al., 1998).
+Concentration of base cations is directly related to soil acidity, and this relationship is best described with percent base saturation, the percentage of cation exchange capacity (CEC) that consists of the base cations as opposed to the acid cations, aluminum (Al3+) and hydrogen (H+).
 Acid cations have a higher affinity for cation exchange sites and as such are retained more tightly.
-As a result, acid cations are less susceptible to leaching, exchange with other cations, and desorption in the presence of alternative sources of negative charge (Brady, 1974).
+As a result, acid cations are less susceptible to leaching, acid cations are less likely to exchange with other cations, and are less likely to desorb in the presence of alternative sources of negative charge (Brady, 1974).

 Base cations become available from weathering, where the dissolution of minerals results in an influx of ions in an available form for uptake (Brady, 1974).
-However, as weathering inputs decrease and base cations are leached, atmospheric sources of these cations may become more important.
+However, as weathering inputs decrease due to a nonrenewable supply of minerals and seeing as base cations are continually leached from the soil, atmospheric sources of these cations may become more important.
 In the Hawaiian Islands under a soil chronosequence study it was found that, through looking at 87Sr/86Sr ratio data (Sr is chemically similar to Ca), the atmosphere provided over 85% of Sr formerly believed to be from weathering.
-Forests may become P limited due to the low rates of atmospheric P deposition relative to base cation deposition (Kennedy et al., 1998).
+Forests may become P limited due to the low rates of atmospheric P deposition relative to base cation deposition (Kennedy et al., 1998), coupled with increases in N concentrations due to deposition from anthropogenic activities (Tilman and Lehman, 2001).

-Influx of nutrients and soil nutrient concentration in ecosystems vary based on a number of parameters (Barber, 1981).
+Soil nutrient concentrations in ecosystems vary based on a number of parameters (Barber, 1981).
 Human interference has been shown to influence soil chemistry with regard to base cations, where three years following clear cutting, base cation to H+ and Al3+ ratios decreased by 10% in the Oa, 5% in the E, and 3% in the Bh horizon at Hubbard Brook Experimental Forest (Johnson et al., 1989).
-Time since clear cut has also been found to have an effect on base nutrient concentrations; following clear cutting, young stands increased in base cation concentrations whereas old stands decreased in base cation concentrations, suggesting that initially the soil acts as a base cation sink, but eventually the soil becomes a source for these cations (Yanai et al., 1999).
+The time since the clear cut has also been found toaffect base nutrient concentrations; following clear cutting, young stands increased in base cation concentrations, whereas old stands decreased in base cation concentrations, suggesting that initially the soil acts as a base cation sink, but eventually the soil becomes a source for these cations (Yanai et al., 1999).
 In addition, biotic forces play a direct role in base cation concentration.
 A study in northwestern Connecticut found that, beneath the canopies of individual trees, sugar maple had significantly higher exchangeable Ca and Mg than red maple, beech, red oak and eastern hemlock in the top 7.5 cm of the mineral layer (Finzi et al., 1998).